keep-starknet-strange/madara/docs/contributor-starter-pack.md

 [Substrate and Polkadot](
 https://medium.com/polkadot-network/a-brief-summary-of-everything-substrate-and-polkadot-f1f21071499d)

+For a more practical learning experience, these [Substrate Tutorials](https://github.com/rusty-crewmates/substrate-tutorials) would be a great place to start.

 ## Diving into Madara <a name="madara-dive"/>

 Now that you have a better understanding of the context, what is Madara?